 - Root pruning

-First of all, try applying a fertilizer high in phosphorus (the middle number in the NPK sequence on fertilizer bags) in early spring.
+First of all, perform a soil test to determine any deficiencies in your soil.
+It's possible that your tree would benefit from a fertilizer high in phosphorus (the middle number in the NPK sequence on fertilizer bags) in early spring.
 It's important to note that wisterias are in the pea family, which means that they are nitrogen fixers.
 They don't need your help in obtaining nitrogen.
 In fact, excess nitrogen will only make your vine run more rampant and exacerbate the problem of "all foliage, no flowers."

-If, after years of failure in trying to get wisteria to bloom, you feel like you have nothing to lose and don't mind becoming more aggressive with your pruners, try pruning even more often.
-Some of the best success stories I've heard regarding getting Chinese wisteria to flower have touted a more-or-less constant pruning back of most of the new growth.
-A vigorous vine, it's almost as if it wants you to challenge it -- and rewards you, if you do, with a gift of flowers.
+If after years of failure in trying to get wisteria to bloom, you feel like you have nothing to lose and don't mind becoming more aggressive with your pruners, try pruning even more often.
+Some of the best success stories regarding getting Chinese wisteria to flower have touted a more-or-less constant pruning back of most of the new growth.
+A vigorous vine, it's almost as if it wants you to challenge it—and rewards you—if you do with a gift of flowers.

-Root pruning in late fall is sometimes suggested, too, as a stimulant for stubborn vines that just seem to refuse to blossom!
-Reader, Brenda Childers reported that she had a Chinese wisteria that failed to bloom during the first two years she had it -- which, she subsequently learned, isn't all that unusual (in fact, you'd be beating the odds if you managed to have flowers on a Chinese wisteria within its first five years).
+Root pruning in late fall is sometimes suggested too as a stimulant for stubborn vines that just seem to refuse to blossom!
+One home gardener reported that she had a Chinese wisteria that failed to bloom during the first two years she had it — which, she subsequently learned, isn't all that unusual (in fact, you'd be beating the odds if you managed to have flowers on a Chinese wisteria within its first five years).
 But she also found out that there's a way to stimulate the vine into blooming.
-Plunge a spade into the earth all around your Chinese wisteria (in about a 3-foot circle), down to a depth of about a foot.
+Plunge a spade into the earth all around your Chinese wisteria (in about a three-foot circle), down to a depth of about a foot.
 Somewhat counter-intuitively, the resulting shock to the roots helps the plant to bloom, rather than hurting it.

-Finally, we arrive at approach #4.
-Evaluate the site where the wisteria vine is planted.
+Finally, evaluate the site where the wisteria vine is planted.
 Is it sunny?
 If not, that may be your problem (or at least a contributing factor).
 Wisteria likes to bask in the sunshine.
 If you've unwittingly selected a site for it that is too shady, your best bet may be to transplant it to a location that receives more light.